Lodi's Ella Puls rides positive attitude to second-place finish in Division 2 girls shot put

 AMBER ARNOLD

-Participants compete in the Division 1 girls 3200 meter run during the WIAA state track and field meet at Veterans Memorial Stadium in La Crosse , Wis., Friday, June 3, 2022.
-AMBER ARNOLD, STATE JOURNAL

-Madison Memorial's Ana Ashworth, left, and Monona Grove's Madeline Hogan compete in the Division 1 girls 100 meter preliminary hurdles during the WIAA state track and field meet at Veterans Memorial Stadium in La Crosse , Wis., Friday, June 3, 2022.
-AMBER ARNOLD, STATE JOURNAL
+Madison Memorial's Ana Ashworth, left, and Monona Grove's Madeline Hogan race in the Division 1 100-meter preliminary hurdles

 Chippewa Falls' Brayden Warwick, with Arrowhead's Mikey Nugent, at left, races to the finish line in the Division 1 boys 110 meter preliminary hurdles during the WIAA state track and field meet at Veterans Memorial Stadium in La Crosse , Wis., Friday, June 3, 2022.
 AMBER ARNOLD, STATE JOURNAL